MetaDocencia/SitioWeb-NV/content/_index.en.md

     id: solutions
     content:
       items:
-        - title: "Who we are"
+        - title: "About us"
-          text: "MetaDocencia is a nonprofit founded in 2020.
-Our community brings together people and organizations that build local scientific capacity to transform global science.
-We grow science through networks—from Latin America to the world."
+          text: "MetaDocencia is an organization founded in 2020.
+Our community is made up of individuals and organizations dedicated to building local scientific capacity to transform global science.
+We foster networked knowledge, growing from Latin America to the world."
-          image: "quienesomos.jpg"
+          image: "quienes-somos.jpg"
           button:
-            text: "Learn about us"
+            text: "Meet us"
-            url: "/en/who-we-are/"
+            url: "/en/quienes-somos/"
         - title: "What we do"
-          text: "We work so that the production, communication, and application of scientific and technical knowledge are globally equitable."
+          text: "We cultivate the Latin American scientific ecosystem through infrastructure, training, and community."
           feature_icon: check
           features:
-            - "We strengthen research infrastructure"
+            - "Enhancing infrastructure"
-            - "We train researchers and practitioners"
+            - "Training for researchers"
-            - "We build community"
+            - "Fostering  community"
           image: "organigramaapaisado.png"
           button:
-            text: "Explore our projects"
+            text: "Learn more about our projects"
-            url: "/en/what-we-do/"
+            url: "/en/que-hacemos/"
     design:
       css_class: "bg-gray-100 dark:bg-gray-900"

   - block: stats
     content:
       items:
-        - statistic: "NN"
+        - statistic: "+200"
           description: |
-            Funded
+            documents
-            projects
+            on Zenodo
         - statistic: "+1,500"
           description: |
             people
             trained
         - statistic: "+1,000"
           description: |
-            people in the
+            people in our
             Slack community
     design:
       css_class: "bg-gray-100 dark:bg-gray-900"